anoop142/cowin-cli/README.md

-## Command line  tool to List and Book Vaccine
+## Command line  tool to List and Book Vaccine[ABANDONED]
 cowin-cli is a simple cli tool to book vaccines and list centers using the COWIN API.

+## DISCAILMER
+**DUE TO LATEST CHANGES IN THE API ACCESS POLICY BY [MoHFW](https://www.mohfw.gov.in/pdf/CoWINAPIGuidelinesFinal240521.pdf), THERE WILL BE NO MORE COMMITS/CONTRIBUTIONS/RELEASES/MAINTENANCE IN THE PROJECT.
+THE PROJECT HAS BEEN PUT ON INDEFINITE HOLD.
+GRATEFUL TO EVERY CONTRIBUTORS, SUPPORTERS, USERS.I ADVISE NOT TO USE THIS APP, OTHERWISE YOU MIGHT FACE LEGAL ISSUES.**

 >Note: By default cowin-cli will not run continoulsy and monitor slot changes, use bash / batch scripts for that purpose, which can be found [here](#scripts).

 ## Features